Why A Company Is Willing To Be Upside Down Financially

 The Ends May Justify The Means

 Despite all of this, the company boasts inevitable increases in its base.
 Overall company costs have decreased due to lower costs of tickets, lower member churn, lower usage, and a combination of revenue from studios and brand partnerships.
-If MoviePass continues to keep a consumer first mentality without losing trust its base and maintaining strategic partnerships with various brands, they may just be able to rise into the next year.
+If MoviePass continues to keep a consumer first mentality without losing its base's trust and maintains strategic partnerships with various brands, they may just be able to rise into the next year.

 Privacy will always be a major concern for consumers, but it may be forgotten when showered with movie going experiences that rival any other competition.
 With the announcement of their in house studio, MoviePass Films, the company will also be looking for solutions to generate broader exposure.
 Future opportunities will include dining partnerships with restaurants and brands paying for product placements in their films.